duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

 });
 ```

 This helper is used to create hyperlinks within the word definition text.
-The Wordnik API we are using for this plugin provides definitions which often contain words or phrases that are wrapped in `<xref>` tags indicating that Wordnik also has a definition for that word or phrase.
+The Wordnik API we are using for this instant answer provides definitions which often contain words or phrases that are wrapped in `<xref>` tags indicating that Wordnik also has a definition for that word or phrase.
 This helper is used to replace the `<xref>` tags with `<a>` tags that link to a search for that particular word on **Wordnik.com**.

-Now that we have seen the Handlebars template and all looked over all the JavaScript related to the dictionary plugin, lets take a look at the CSS used to style the display of the result:
+Now that we have seen the Handlebars template and all looked over all the JavaScript related to the dictionary instant answer, lets take a look at the CSS used to style the display of the result:

 ###### dictionary_definition.css
 ```css